oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision/ocw-2022-oci9-session63/vision.md

 ![Click create](images/createBucket.png " ")

+2. Click the [link](https://objectstorage.us-ashburn-1.oraclecloud.com/p/dFREAN2I7xPSaGTaLUt6bqRLjxk6ErJZ5pIt3mjbAmKcHJIl7cY3oyzMl5er23Iv/n/orasenatdpltintegration03/b/CareClinics-bucket/o/Vision%20Photos.zip)to download sample images that will be used during this lab.
+Please download and then unzip the folder "Vision Photos" from your local drive.

-2. Upload image files into Storage Bucket
+3. Upload image files into Storage Bucket

 a.
 Switch to OCI Window and click the Bucket Name.